 The Company operates a defined contribution group personal pension plan for all of its UK based employees.
-Company contributions to the plan totaled approximately \$0.1 million for each of the years ended December 31, 2011, 2012 and 2013.
+Company contributions to the plan totaled approximately \$0.1 million and \$28,000 for the years ended December 31, 2013 and 2014, respectively.